-Article Express is a service offered to UK faculty/staff and UK students with permanent or temporary disabilities.
+Article Express is a service offered to UK faculty/staff and UK students.
 The service offers the convenience of electronically acquiring reproductions from our libraries' collections.

 Article Express Frequently Asked Questions: